jaysoo/nx-react-book/manuscript/chapter3.md

 ![Dependency graph of the workspace](images/3-dep-graph.png)

 Nx knows the dependency graph of the workspace without us having to configure anything.
 Because of this ability, Nx also understands which projects within the workspace are affected by any given changeset.
-Moreover, it can help us verify that the affected projects are okay.
+Moreover, it can help us verify the correctness of the  affected projects.

 ## Understanding and verifying changes